ananda-ramiah/ananda-ramiah/README.md

   <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMm53ZDhzN20ycmRkYXlwZWRpcjFyMm40eDAzeHFlajR4ZGFzMGFtbyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/QKDpE67Rc7rpjBmQPj/giphy-downsized.gif" width="150"/>
 </div>

 Hello, fellow developers!
 My name is Ananda.
-Here you will find several projects focused on this area, including exploratory analyses, machine learning models and data visualizations.
-I have participated in bootcamps, technical training and courses focused on data.
+Here you will find several projects focused on this data analytics, including exploratory analyses, machine learning models and data visualizations.
+I have participated in boot camps, technical training, and courses focused on data.
 You can check out my courses in this repository.
-Feel free to explore my projects and if you have any questions or suggestions, don't hesitate to get in touch!
+Feel free to explore my projects and if you have any questions or suggestions, don't hesitate to contact me!

 ****
 ### :rocket: About me:

-I am a BIT alumni from the James Cook University specialized in Data Analytics.
-My academic journey made me proficient in data processing, analysis, project management, and data visualisation.
-I am highly skilled in a variety of programming languages such as Python, R, Matlab, SQL, and Java.
-I have passion for continuous learning and collaborating in multidisciplinary groups.
+I am a BIT alumni from the James Cook University specializing in Data Analytics.
+My academic journey made me proficient in data processing, analysis, project management, and data visualization.
+I am highly skilled in various programming languages such as Python, R, Matlab, SQL, and Java.
+I have a passion for continuous learning and collaborating in multidisciplinary groups.
 ****
 ### 🛠️ Languages and Tools: